sjahu/sjahu.github.io/blog/_posts/2026-09-12-toronto-dss-atlas-crane.md

 Photo creds: me, 2026-09-12.
 {% endfigure %}

 Initially, I wondered if the letters had something to do with the [recent restoration of the crane](https://www.waterfrontoronto.ca/news/meet-atlas-crane-unusual-park-feature-port-lands), during which it was sandblasted and repainted.
-Old photos, however, also show DSS in red lettering at the top of the crane, so I figured it was most likely the name of the owner or the manufacturer.
+Old photos, however, show DSS in red lettering at the top of the crane, so I figured it was most likely the name of the owner or the manufacturer.
 (Waterfront Toronto's blog post on the restoration mentions "repainting heritage features like lettering".)

 {% figure /assets/images/blog/2026-09-12/biidaasige-construction-fog.jpg large %}
 Photo creds: me, 2024-05-26.
 "DSS" visible in red.
 Also, below that it appears to say "200 TON", which is weird.
 The restored lettering pictured in today's photos says "300 TON", and that's the correct figure.
-Maybe it's just not high enough res to make it out properly.
+Maybe it's just not high enough resolution to make it out properly.
 {% endfigure %}

 {% figure /assets/images/blog/2026-09-12/atlas-crane-toronto-1999.jpg large %}